-Now that the UK has left the EU, the MHRA is the UK's stand-alone medicines and medical devices regulator, taking any decisions and carrying out any functions which were previously carried out at the EU-level by the EMA (except for decisions on marketing authorization applications made through the EU procedures to market products in Northern Ireland).
+Now that the UK has left the EU, the MHRA is the UK's stand-alone medicines and medical devices regulator, taking any decisions and carrying out any functions which were previously carried out at the EU-level by the EMA (except for decisions on MAAs made through the EU procedures to market products in Northern Ireland).

-Great Britain is no longer covered by the EU's procedures for the grant of marketing authorizations (under the Northern Ireland Protocol, Northern Ireland is covered by the centralized authorization procedure and can be covered as a Concerned Member State under the decentralized or mutual recognition procedures for the time being) and a separate marketing authorization is required to market drugs in Great Britain.
-All medicinal products with a valid centralized marketing authorization on January 1, 2021 were automatically converted into Great Britain marketing authorizations (unless the authorization holder opted out of such a conversion).
+Great Britain is no longer covered by the EU's procedures for the grant of marketing authorizations (under the Northern Ireland Protocol, Northern Ireland is covered by the centralized authorization procedure and can be covered as a Concerned Member State under the decentralized or mutual recognition procedures for the time being) and a separate marketing authorization is required to market products in Great Britain.

-When determining an application for a Great Britain marketing authorization, for three years from January 1, 2021, the MHRA may rely on decisions taken by the European Commission on the approval of new EU marketing authorizations through the centralized procedure.
-This is known as the EC Decision Reliance Procedure.
-On January 24, 2023, the MHRA announced that a new international recognition framework will be put in place from January 1, 2024, which will have regard to decisions on the approval of marketing authorizations made by the EMA and certain other regulators when considering an application for a Great Britain marketing authorization.
+On January 1, 2024, a new international recognition framework was put in place, which may have regard to decisions on the approval of marketing authorizations made by the EMA and certain other regulators when considering an application for a Great Britain marketing authorization.
 The MHRA also has the power to have regard to marketing authorizations approved in European Union Member States through decentralized or mutual recognition (but not purely national procedures) procedures, with a view to granting marketing authorizations in the UK or Great Britain.

 On February 27, 2023, the UK government and the European Commission announced a political agreement in principle to replace the Northern Ireland Protocol with a new set of arrangements, known as the "Windsor Framework".
 This new framework fundamentally changes the existing system under the Northern Ireland Protocol, including with respect to the regulation of medicinal products in the UK.
 In particular, the MHRA will be responsible for approving all medicinal products destined for the UK market (Great Britain and Northern Ireland) and the EMA will no longer have any role in approving medicinal products destined for Northern Ireland.
 A single UK-wide marketing authorization will be granted by the MHRA for all medicinal products to be sold in the UK, enabling products to be sold in a single pack and under a single authorization throughout the UK.
-Once the Windsor Framework is approved by the EU-UK Joint Committee, the UK Government and the EU will enact legislative measures to enact it into law.
+The Windsor Framework was approved by the EU-UK Joint Committee on March 24, 2023, so the UK government and the EU will enact legislative measures to bring it into law.
+On June 9, 2023, the MHRA announced that the medicines aspects of the Windsor Framework will apply from January 1, 2025.